oicr-ibc/cssscl/README.rst

 **Install MongoDB**

+MongoDB should be installed using the following set of instructions:

 *Ubuntu*

-You will first need to install Mongodb (ignore mongodb installation if mongodb is already installed jump to 2.
-Set up cssscl):

-MongoDB should be installed using the following set of instructions (see also mongodb installation):

 First add the 10gen GPG key, the public gpg key used for signing these packages.
 It should be possible to import the key into apt's public keyring with a command like this: